Florune/florune-documentation/src/introduction.md

 ### **5. Payments Bound to Agreements**

-Funds move only when signatures, proofs, and conditions match the contract logic.
+Funds move only when verification proofs and conditions match the contract logic.
-Your signature *is* your approval.
+Your wallet signature *is* your approval.

-### **6. Milestone-Based Execution**
+### **6. Progressive Execution**

-Agreements can unlock funds progressively as deliverables or phases are completed.
+Agreements can be funds progressively in flexible way.

 ### **7. Time-Bound Logic**